4thWay’s 10 P2P Investing Principles

 Principle Nine.
 Don't borrow to lend.
-There might be rare exceptions to this principle, but they will be truly rare and unusual.
+The risks are too high.
+There might be exceptions to this principle, but they will be truly rare and unusual.

 Principle Ten.
 Past profits do not mean that future profits are inevitable.
 Seemingly profitable investments can swiftly turn into bad ones for the unwary, the non-sceptical, the ill-informed and the greedy.
 Keep re-assessing the risks.
 Think independently.

 This was the third guide in a series of P2P guides

 Read our second guide: Is Peer-to-Peer Lending Safe For Lenders?